 If you want to improve your rendering times, however, we suggest using a CPU with a higher number of cores.
 The Autodesk Raytracer (ART) rendering engine included in Revit can benefit greatly from using a CPU with more cores like those found in our "Rendering Optimized" workstation.
 If you need even higher performance, or if you prefer to use a GPU-based rendering engine instead, check out our other rendering recommended systems, although the Autodesk Raytracer engine can only utilize up to 16 physical cores.

 Video Card (GPU)

 When working with models in Revit, the video card is solely used to display the model on the screen.
 While a more powerful video card may allow the model to be drawn at a higher FPS (frames per second) when rotating, zooming, or panning around the model, the video card requirements for Revit are relatively low.
-For most users, a low to mid-range card (such as a Quadro K620 2GB or M2000 4GB) will be more than powerful enough.
+For most users, a mid-range card (such as a Quadro P2000 or P4000) will be more than powerful enough.